Let’s step through adding a basic dissector. We’ll start with the made up "foo" protocol. It consists of the following basic items.

 , as the flag is either on or off.
 Second, we include the flag

-mask in the 7th field of the data, which allows the system to mask the relevant bit.
+mask in the 7th field of the data, which allows Wireshark to mask the relevant bit.

-We’ve also changed the 5th field to 8, to indicate that we are looking at an 8 bit
+We’ve also changed the fifth field to 8, to indicate that we are looking at an 8 bit

 quantity when the flags are extracted.
 Then finally we add the extra constructs